 • Inform their landlord immediately if they notice an issue or defect in the rental home.

-• Respect fellow tenants and neighbors.
+• Respect and accept other tenants and neighbors.

 feminine-tenant-moving-in-texas-rental-boxes